 - Support our research program or the Schaefer Research Internship for freshman and sophomore college science students.

-- Volunteer.
-If you have a natural science background or related experience, you can help with bird observation, weather trends, and other projects.
+- Become a citizen scientist.
+Help with bird observation, weather trends, and other projects.

 For more information, contact Elizabeth Long, Director of Conservation Science, at (845) 255-0919 ext.
 1272.